tulioanesio/tulioanesio/README.md

 # Whats up!
 My name is Tulio 👋

-I'm a beginner programmer with a passion for technology and web development.
+I'm a brazillian beginner programmer with a passion for technology and web development.
 I'm pursuing a degree in Computer Science and have been dedicating myself to learning JavaScript for the past few months.
 This space is where I share my projects and progress on my programming journey.

 <h2 align="left">Contact me</h2>